Stroke & Vascular Disorders

 • Initial management is focused on maintaining breathing, circulation, and fluid and electrolyte balance.

-• Quick hemostasis to prevent hematoma expansion, surgical removal of clot, removal of intraventricular blood, and prompt blood pressure control improve outcomes.
+• Quick hemostasis to prevent hematoma expansion, surgical removal of clots, removal of intraventricular blood, and prompt blood pressure control improve outcomes.

 Nontraumatic intracranial hemorrhage refers to bleeding into the substance of the brain in the absence of trauma or surgery.
 It includes intracerebral (intraparenchymal), subarachnoid, epidural, and subdural hemorrhage.
 Parenchymal intracerebral hemorrhage represents approximately 10% of all strokes and two thirds of hemorrhagic strokes.
 This article will focus primarily on parenchymal intracerebral hemorrhage.

 Seizures occur in approximately 10% of all patients with intracerebral hemorrhage and in almost one half of patients with lobar hemorrhage.
-Often seizures occur at onset of bleeding or within the first 24 hours of an acute event.
-Posthemorrhagic seizures, possibly nonconvulsive, have been associated with neurologic worsening on the NIH Stroke Scale and with an increase in midline shift (140).
-In 1 series, seizures were reported to occur in one third of patients with intracerebral hemorrhage (30).
-In over half of these patients the seizures were purely electrographic.
-Electrographic seizures were associated with expanding hemorrhages, and periodic discharges were associated with cortical intracerebral hemorrhage and poor outcome.
-Another study demonstrated that the mean intracerebral hemorrhage volume was independently associated with seizures, and an increase of 1 mm3 in hematoma volume increased the seizure rate by 2.7% (156).
+Often seizures occur at the onset of bleeding or within the first 24 hours of an acute event.
+Posthemorrhagic seizures, possibly nonconvulsive, have been associated with neurologic worsening on the NIH Stroke Scale and with an increase in midline shift (150).
+In one series, seizures were reported to occur in one third of patients with intracerebral hemorrhage (31).
+In over half of these patients, the seizures were purely electrographic.
+Electrographic seizures were associated with expanding hemorrhages, and periodic discharges were associated with cortical intracerebral hemorrhage and poor outcomes.
+Another study demonstrated that the mean intracerebral hemorrhage volume was independently associated with seizures, and an increase of 1 mm3 in hematoma volume increased the seizure rate by 2.7% (167).

 Massive putaminal hemorrhage can extend into the ventricle or herniate onto the brainstem.
-When deterioration in consciousness occurs in patients with putaminal hemorrhage, hematoma enlargement is more likely to occur than is intraventricular extension (66).
+When deterioration in consciousness occurs in patients with putaminal hemorrhage, hematoma enlargement is more likely to occur than in intraventricular extension (68).
 As the lesion enlarges, the ipsilateral pupil first becomes smaller and later larger than a normal pupil; ipsilateral plantar response becomes extensor; and bilateral horizontal gaze palsy develops.

 Caudate hemorrhage is frequently associated with intraventricular extension and secondary hydrocephalus.
-Caudate hemorrhage causes severe headache, nausea, vomiting, and signs of meningeal irritation.
-Motor focal neurologic deficit develops when the hematoma is large enough to involve the putamen and internal capsule (71).
+Caudate hemorrhage causes severe headaches, nausea, vomiting, and signs of meningeal irritation.
+Motor focal neurologic deficit develops when the hematoma is large enough to involve the putamen and internal capsule (73).

 Pontine hemorrhage.
 Pontine hemorrhages typically present with rapid onset of coma, pinpoint pupils, disturbed respiratory patterns, autonomic instability, quadriplegia, and horizontal gaze paralysis.
 Occasionally, ocular bobbing can also be seen as well as miotic pupils.